gjmurakami-10gen/mongo-ruby-driver/ClusterTest.md

     - the replica set / sharded cluster is not shutdown after each test, instead nodes are restarted if necessary
     - mongo shell output is logged to mongo_shell.log, lines are prefixed by a process tag
     - dataPath is CWD/data/
-    - classes Mongo::Shell, Mongo::ClusterTest::Node, Mongo::ReplSetTest, Mongo::ShardingTest
+    - Mongo::Shell, Mongo::ReplSetTest, Mongo::ShardingTest proxy mongo shell and JS objects
-    - methods provided for nodes, primary, secondaries, uri, kill, stop
+    - Mongo::ClusterTest::Node methods provided, primary, secondaries, uri, kill, stop
     - MONGO_SHUTDOWN=0 environment variable to NOT shutdown the cluster and mongo shell after running tests permitting subsequent tests to be run in less than a second instead of suffering 25-second replica set startup and examination of live cluster and database